All About

 Since Connemara is a not an administrative entity like a town or county you may not find it on all printed maps.
 The following link shows a Map of Connemara.

-Bus Éireann and Citylink offer daily public transport from Galway City to Clifden.
-There is a daily schedule from Westport to Clifden with Bus Éireann.
+Citylink and Bus Éireann offer daily public transport from Galway City to Clifden.

 TFI Local Link Galway provides links between rural transport and national bus and rail services, serving the communities of County Galway.
 The following routes have multiple services daily.